 Are remastered records better than originals?

-This varies due to many factors, but remastered records are often worse than early pressings, and very occasionally better.
+This varies due to many technical and other factors, but remastered records are often worse than good original pressings, and in my experience, only very occasionally better.

-Here’s what we know about analog recordings made on tape (as almost all analog recordings are): they offer the highest resolution, but deteriorate over time.
+Here’s what we know about analog recordings made on tape (as almost all analog recordings are): they offer the highest resolution of any medium, but deteriorate over time.
 The very best versions of the masters, mix-down masters, sub-masters and various analogs that make their way to the record pressing facilities are the ones made as close to when the original analog recordings were made.

 What this means for records is that the early ones or those closest to the recording are often the best, all other things being equal.
 Better still, you want an early pressing from one of the first stampers made from the first mother – the moulds used to create the moulds used to press records.
 That’s because the moulds deteriorate every time they are used and the original master recording deteriorates from the moment they are made and every time they are played.